RuntimeError1/RuntimeError1.github.io/_pages/about.md

 Education
 ======
-* B.S. in Material Science and Engineering, Hunan University, 2013-2017
+* M.S. in Data Science(Computer Science and Engineering), Academy for Advanced Interdisciplinary Studies,Peking University, 2019-2022(expected)
-* M.S. in Data Science(Computer Science and Engineering), Peking University, 2019-2022(expected)
+* B.S. in Material Science and Engineering, College of Material Science and Engineering, Hunan University, 2013-2017

 Work experience
 ======